SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-12-paxlovid-availability-vs-omicron-wave.md

 Which way will it go?

-## Omicron is coming to town&hellp; will paxlovid help?
+## Omicron is coming to town&hellip; will paxlovid help?

-As we [demonstrated yesterday, paxlovid is in very short supply]({{ site.baseurl }}/paxlovid-availability/#still-how-can-i-get-me-some-of-that-stuff):

-only 58 courses yesterday afternoon, for the metro Boston population of about 4.87 million.
+As we [demonstrated yesterday, paxlovid is in very short supply]({{ site.baseurl }}/paxlovid-availability/#still-how-can-i-get-me-some-of-that-stuff): only 58 courses yesterday afternoon, for the metro Boston population of about 4.87 million.
 That's scarcity on a level that qualifies as "uselessly impossible" for most people to find.